 Both master and guest head are exceptionally spacious with generous glass and stainless steel shower enclosures.
 Hansgrohe fixtures and granite countertops compliment the matching granite floor in the one piece molded fiberglass shower stall.
 The master head features an electronic bidet toilet.

 The port stateroom features twin berths with an additional upper roll out pipe-berth located outboard.
 A large hanging locker is forward of the berths along with a mirror, cabinets, and a 22” HD TV mounted overhead.
 The starboard stateroom features twin bunks crossed over-under each other.
 Underneath the upper bunk is a hanging locker, which along with the other drawers and cabinets, can provide ample storage for the longest of trips.

-The pilothouse is the nerve center of the vessel and is separated from the activities throughout the rest of the vessel by teak doors.
-It has a day-head/wet-head to starboard that includes a locker and doubles as a shower and a settee with a teak table to port.
+The pilothouse is the nerve center of the vessel and is separated from the activities throughout the rest of the vessel by few short steps.
+It has a day-head to starboard that includes a locker and a settee with a teak table to port.
 The pilothouse can be used as an extra cabin when needed with a filler piece that extends the dinette settee for a watch berth.

 The forward console area has been designed to accommodate a full array of today’s modern electronics, and easy accessibility has been built in to allow for service and future upgrades.
 The electrical distribution panels are below the main controls and are hinged and illuminated for access and service.